DSarsen/markdown-cv/index.md

 ## Education
 `2006 - 2010`
-**BEng (Hons) Chemical Engineering**, *Aston University*, Birmingham, The United Kingdom Upper Second-Class 2.1
+**BEng (Hons) Chemical Engineering**, *Aston University*, Birmingham, United Kingdom

+Upper Second-Class 2.1.
 Final year project: “Design of a Waste-to-Energy plant in the UK”.

 ## Achievements

 `2006`
-**Alumni**, *Bolashak scholarship of the Republic of Kazakhstan.*, Granted to study in any university of choice
+**Alumni**, *Bolashak scholarship of the Republic of Kazakhstan*, Granted to study in any university of choice

 `2004`
 **Finalist**, *Leader of the 21st century* Republican youth intellectual contest television show